canro91/canro91.github.io/_posts/2020-03-23-GuideToNetCore.md

 }
 ```

-It has [two methods](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup?view=aspnetcore-3.1#the-startup-class): `ConfigureServices` and `Configure`.
+It has [two methods](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup?view=aspnetcore-3.1#the-startup-class): `ConfigureServices()` and `Configure()`.

 The `Configure()` method replaces the `Global.asax` file.
 It creates the app's request processing pipeline.
 This is the place to register a filter or a default route for your controllers.

 And the `ConfigureServices()` is to configure the services to be injected into the dependency container...Wait, what?

-## A brand new dependency container
+## 6. A brand new dependency container

 Prior to ASP.NET Core, if you wanted to apply dependency injection, you had to bring a container and roll the discovery of services for your controllers.
 For example, you had an xml file to map your interfaces to your classes or did some assembly scanning to do it automatically.

 Now, a brand new dependency container is included out-of-the-box.
-You can inject dependencies into your services, filters, middlewares and controllers.
-It lacks some of the features from your favorite dependency container, but it is meant to suit "90% of the scenarios".
+You can inject dependencies into your services, filters, middlewares, and controllers.
+It lacks some of the features from your favorite dependency container, but it is meant to suit "90% of the scenarios."

-If you are familiar with the vocabulary from another containers, `AddTransient`, `AddScoped` and `AddSingleton` ring a bell.
+If you are familiar with the vocabulary from another containers, `AddTransient()`, `AddScoped()`, and `AddSingleton()` ring a bell.
 These are [the lifetimes](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-3.1#service-lifetimes) of the injected services, ranging from the shortest to the largest.

 More specifically, a transient service is created every time a new instance is requested.
 An scoped service is created once per request.
 Plus, a singleton service is created only once per the application lifetime.

-To register your services, you have to do it inside of the `ConfigureServices` method of the `Startup` class.
+To register your services, you have to do it inside of the `ConfigureServices()` method of the `Startup` class.
 Also, you bind your classes to a section or subsection of the config file here.

 ```csharp
 // In the Startup.cs file